Sambandar

-Sambandar (Tamil: சம்பந்தர்), also referred to as Tirugnana Sambandar (lit.
-Holy Sage Sambandar), Tirujnanasambanda, Campantar or Jñāṉacampantar, was a Shaiva poet-saint of Tamil Nadu who lived sometime in the 7th century CE.
-He was a child prodigy who lived just 16 years.
+Sambandar (Tamil: சம்பந்தர், romanized: Campantar), also referred to as Thirugnana Sambandar (Tamil: திருஞானசம்பந்தர், romanized: Tiruñāṉacampantar), was a Shaiva poet-saint of Tamil Nadu who lived sometime in the 7th century CE.
 According to the Tamil Shaiva tradition, he composed an oeuvre of 16,000 hymns in complex meters, of which 383 (384) hymns with 4,181 stanzas have survived.
 These narrate an intense loving devotion (bhakti) to the Hindu god Shiva.
-The surviving compositions of Sambandar are preserved in the first three volumes of the Tirumurai, and provide a part of the philosophical foundation of Shaiva Siddhanta.
+Sambandar merged with the divine effulgence when he was sixteen years of age.
+The surviving compositions of the poet-saint are preserved in the first three volumes of the Tirumurai called Thirukkadik kaappu, and provide a part of the philosophical foundation of Shaiva Siddhanta.

 He is one of the most prominent of the sixty-three Nayanars, Tamil Shaiva bhakti saints who lived between the sixth and the tenth centuries CE.
 He was a contemporary of Appar, another Shaiva poet-saint.

 Life

 Information about Sambandar comes mainly from the Periya Puranam, the eleventh-century Tamil book on the Nayanars that forms the last volume of the Tirumurai, along with the earlier Tiruttondartokai, poetry by Sundarar and Nambiyandar Nambi's Tiru Tondar Tiruvandadi.
 A Sanskrit hagiography called Brahmapureesa Charitam is now lost.
 The first three volumes of the Tirumurai contain three hundred and eighty-four poems of Sambandar, all that survive out of a reputed more than 10,000 hymns.

 According to the Tamil texts, Sambandar was born to Sivapada Hrudiyar and his wife Bhagavathiar who lived in Sirkazhi, Tamil Nadu.
-They were Shaivite brahmins.
-When Sambandar was three years old his parents took him to the Shiva temple where Shiva and his consort Parvati appeared before the child.
+They were Shaivite Brahmins.
+When Sambandar was three years old, his parents took him to the Shiva temple, where Shiva and his consort Parvati appeared before the child.
 His father saw drops of milk on the child's mouth and asked who had fed him, whereupon the boy pointed to the sky and responded with the song Todudaya Seviyan, the first verse of the Tevaram.
 At the age of three, he is said to have mastered the Vedas.
-Sambandar died in the Tamil month of "Vaigasi" at the age of sixteen at his wedding.
+Sambandar merged with the divine effulgence in the Tamil month of Vaikasi at the age of sixteen at his wedding along with all the attendees.